powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 🔴 **instant**
 <ins>**For OnContingencyState usage rules**</ins>
 🔴 **instant**
-🔴 **contingency**: must be the id of a contingency that exists in the CRAC
+🔴 **contingencyId**: must be the id of a contingency that exists in the CRAC
 <ins>**For OnFlowConstraintInCountry usage rules**</ins>
 🔴 **instant**
-🔵 **contingency**: must be the id of a contingency that exists in the CRAC
+🔵 **contingencyId**: must be the id of a contingency that exists in the CRAC
 🔴 **country**: must be the [alpha-2 code of a country](https://github.com/powsybl/powsybl-core/blob/main/iidm/iidm-api/src/main/java/com/powsybl/iidm/network/Country.java)
 <ins>**For OnConstraint usage rules**</ins>
 🔴 **instant**